9 Best Places for Jazz Music in Harlem

 Jazz Nights in Harlem| ©Peter Matthews

-Ginny's Supper Club is the modern reincarnation of those glamorous and clandestine locals of the neighborhood that in the 20s skipped the prohibitions of Prohibition to give a joy at night to their customers.
+Ginny’s Supper Club is the modern reincarnation of those glamorous, underground venues in the neighborhood that, in the 1920s, flouted Prohibition to bring joy to their customers at night.

 And what a success!
-At Ginny's Supper Club you will enjoy a casual atmosphere with great live music, the best Southern food and delicious Harlem-inspired creative cocktails such as the "Harlem Mule" or the "Brownstoner".
+At Ginny’s Supper Club, you’ll enjoy a laid-back atmosphere with great live music, the best Southern cuisine, and delicious, creative cocktails inspired by Harlem, such as the “Harlem Mule” or the “Brownstoner.”

 Useful Information